 Last Update 05.09.2018

-Packing for a long-distance move might be a very tedious task but only if done without any guidance.
-The whole move requires a lot of time, effort and finances which may be easily minimized if you follow simple guides on how to pack for a long-distance move, just like this one.
+Packing for a long-distance move might be a very tedious task, but only if done without any guidance.
+The whole move requires a lot of time, effort and finances, which may be easy to minimise if you follow simple guides on how to pack for a long-distance move, just like this one.
 Don't forget to also take in mind the best day of the week to move.

 General Long-Distance Moving Advice